algorithmiaio/api-docs/source/includes/clients/_java.md

 </dependency>
 ```

-The Algorithmia java client is published to Maven central.
+The Algorithmia Java client is published to Maven central.
 It is already listed as a dependency for new algorithms written in Java in the marketplace.

 #### Instantiate a client: